-Conservation Science Postdoctoral Research Fellow – Carleton University
+Conservation Decisions Postdoctoral Research Fellow – Carleton University

-We are hiring a postdoctoral research fellow to work with a collaborative team of researchers from Carleton University, the Nature Conservancy of Canada and Environment and Climate Change Canada’s National Wildlife Research Centre.
-The research fellow will play a key role in this collaboration, developing and applying decision support tools to optimize biodiversity monitoring and conservation efforts.
-The positions are available to be filled starting July 2021, with some flexibility in start date, and are expected to be of two year duration.
+We are hiring a postdoctoral research fellow to work with a collaborative team of researchers from Carleton University and the Nature Conservancy of Canada.
+Potential projects involve examining decisions around protection and stewardship measures on Canadian lands.
+The position is available to be filled starting March 2024, with some flexibility in start date, and is expected to be of two year duration.
 Renewal after the first year is contingent upon performance and budget.
 Research fellows will be mentored by Dr. Joseph Bennett and collaborators.
-Salary is $57,000 annually, plus generous employee benefits outlined here: https://carleton.ca/hr/wp-content/uploads/Postdoctoral-Fellows_May-2020.pdf.
+Salary is $68,000 CAD annually, plus generous employee benefits outlined here: https://carleton.ca/postdocs/health-insurance/.
 Salary can be slightly higher if the fellow chooses to opt out of benefits.
 Duties, selection criteria and application details are outlined below.

-- Conduct and publish biodiversity conservation research, with a particular focus on conservation problems in Canada.
+- Conduct and publish biodiversity conservation research in research areas noted above, with a particular focus on conservation problems in Canada.

 - Work with colleagues and graduate students on the development of joint research projects.